SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-7-2bring-on-the-fire.markdown

 ![image](http://xna-uk.net/blogs/darkgenesis/image_thumb_23722C7D.png)

-We need the emitter to be thrown up spewing out fire as it does and trailed with a smoke plume to give it an extra edge.&nbsp; We could just launch out particles together from our trooper for the effect but we would loose cohesion from our fireball and loose a level of control should we wish to add similar effects for other weapons.
+We need the emitter to be thrown up spewing out fire as it does and trailed with a smoke plume to give it an extra edge.
+We could just launch out particles together from our trooper for the effect but we would loose cohesion from our fireball and loose a level of control should we wish to add similar effects for other weapons.

-&nbsp;

 * * *

-&nbsp;

 ### Making use of the particle framework